cwang16/Detecting-Coccinellids/README.md

 Installation Instruction available at https://detectron2.readthedocs.io/en/latest/tutorials/install.html

 ## Merge files:
-Put all files in this repository in the root folder of detecton2
+Put all files in this repository to the root folder of detecton2

 ## Train: